rodrisenovilla/Garminde-Blasco2024/README.md

-# Garminde-Blasco et al, 2024
+# Gaminde-Blasco et al, 2024

 Here it is found scripts for the analysis included in Garminde-Blasco et al (2024) (in revision).